Butter is back, just in time for the holidays

 There's also Cabot, Vermont Creamery and a slew of artisanal makers.
 Many have markets out front where you can buy freshly-made products and chat with the folks who've helped to make it.
 Ploughgate doesn't yet have a shop, and you can't visit, but you can buy the butter online through Saxelby Cheesemongers.

-A rare site -- a farmer in her thirties
+A rare sight -- a farmer in her thirties

 This barn was built in 1909